Signal Word

 1. Confusing Signal Words with Hazard Statements

 The signal word is the headline.
 The hazard statement is the full story.
-Consider this: mixing them up leads to miscommunication.
-As an example, “Causes skin irritation” is a hazard statement.
+In practice, mixing them up leads to miscommunication.
+Practically speaking, for example, “Causes skin irritation” is a hazard statement.
 “Warning” is the signal word.

 2. Ignoring the Color Coding

 Red = Danger.
-On top of that, if the signal word is in the wrong color field, the label is non-compliant.
 Yellow = Warning.
+If the signal word is in the wrong color field, the label is non-compliant.
 It’s that simple.

 3. Assuming All “Danger” Labels Are Equal